isomerpages/nlb-mobile-guide/pages/Parent.md

   <p>In the Libby app, tap on Library -> Explore -> Guide: Kids and scroll down until you see 'I Can Read!
 Series Read-Alongs' and 'Read-Alongs'.</p></div>
 </div>

-<button class="accordion">I noticed that you offer a few types of interactive eBooks.
+<button class="accordion1">I noticed that you offer a few types of interactive eBooks.
 What is the difference between the eBooks with narration in Libby (“Read-alongs”) and the animated picture books in Tumblebook Library?</button>

 <div class="panel">
   <div class="libby">